mokimokheonpark/Straights/README.md

 # Straights

-Implementation of Straights Card Game

-## Overview

-Implemented a card game called "Straights" as final project of CS 246 (Object-Oriented Software Development).
+This project implemented a card game called "Straights" as the final project of the Object-Oriented Software Development Course

+## Features

+- Developed a card game called "Straights" using object-oriented programming principles in C++
+- Utilized header and implementation files to modularize code, improving readability and maintainability
+- Designed a UML class diagram to visualize the system's architecture and ensure clean, efficient code

 ## Installation

-Will be updated soon.
+Clone the repository using the following command: git clone https://github.com/mokimokheonpark/Straights.git

-## Usage
+## How-to-Play

-Will be updated soon.
+Please read Straights.pdf.

 ## Contributions